 Warm a teaspoon of canola oil in a skillet over medium-high heat.
 Add the pork and cook for 5 minutes, stirring frequently to break the pork into tiny crumbles.
-Cook for another 3-5 minutes, stirring less frequently, until the pork turns deeply golden and crispy.
+Cook for another 3 to 5 minutes, stirring less frequently, until the pork turns deeply golden and crispy.
 Set aside.

 While the pork is cooking, set the noodles in a bowl and cover them with hot water to soak.
 Let them sit until softened, about 10 minutes or until the pork has finished cooking.

 Bring a pot of water to a boil.
-Drop in the noodles and cook for 1-2 minutes, until the noodles are stretchy and tender.
+Drop in the noodles and cook for 1 to 2 minutes, until the noodles are stretchy and tender.
 Drain and rinse under cool water.
-Use a pair of kitchen shears to cut the mass of noodles 3 or 4 times: this makes the long noodles easier to eat.
+Use a pair of kitchen shears to cut the mass of noodles 3 or 4 times — this makes the long noodles easier to eat.